Chao1009/prad2hvmon/README.md

 ![Channel geo view](docs/screenshots/geoview.png)

+### Board Status Tab
+- Dedicated tab showing per-board hardware information for every slot across all connected crates.
+- Columns: Crate, Slot, Model, Ch (channel count), Serial, FW (firmware version), HVMax (V), Temp (°C), and Status.
+- Temperature is color-coded: green for the normal 5–40 °C range, amber outside that range, red when temperature-related status flags (UNDRT, OVERT, TCAL) are present.
+- Board status shows OK in green or the fault abbreviation in red (with a tooltip for the detail string).
+- A red fault dot appears on the Board Status tab button whenever any board reports a non-OK status.

 ### Booster HV Panel
 - Dedicated tab for TDK-Lambda GEN booster power supplies, communicated with via SCPI over TCP.
+- **Connection is manual.** On launch the booster tab shows a "Connect to Boosters" overlay.
+Clicking the button opens TCP connections and starts polling.
+This avoids locking out other monitor instances by default.
+- Once connected, the header bar provides a **Retry** button (disconnect then immediately reconnect) and a **Disconnect** button (release TCP connections so other instances can use them).
 - Per-supply cards show: connection status, VMon, VSet, IMon, ISet, operating mode (CV/CC), and output state.
 - Controls per card: VSet and ISet inputs (expert mode required), ON/OFF buttons (always available).
 - Supply definitions are loaded from `hycal_modules.json` entries with `"t": "booster"`.

 > **⚠️ Single-connection limit:** Each TDK-Lambda GEN supply only accepts one TCP connection at a time.
 If multiple instances of the monitor are running simultaneously, only the first instance to connect will communicate successfully with the boosters.
-All subsequent instances will receive a **connection refused** error for those supplies and will show them as disconnected in the booster panel.
-Ensure any previously running monitor instance is closed before starting a new one if booster control or readback is needed.
+Because connection is now opt-in, you can safely run multiple monitor instances for read-only HV monitoring and only connect to boosters from the one instance that needs it.

 ![Channel geo view](docs/screenshots/boosterpanel.png)

+### Audible Fault Alarm
+- A two-tone beep plays once per poll cycle whenever any channel, board, or booster reports a fault or error.
+- The alarm button in the header shows the current state: 🔔 (no faults), ⚠ with fault labels (active), or 🔇 (muted).
+- Clicking the alarm button toggles mute.
+The alarm automatically un-mutes when new faults appear or when all faults clear.
+- Red fault indicator dots appear on the Channel Table, Board Status, and Booster HV tab buttons to show which subsystem has active faults.

+### Fault Logger
+- All fault transitions (channel, board, and booster) are logged to daily rotating files in `<DATABASE_DIR>/fault_log/`.
+- Each line is tab-separated: `timestamp  APPEAR|DISAPPEAR  type  name  status`.
+- A fault is any non-empty status containing tokens other than the normal operating states (ON, OFF, RUP, RDN).
+- The logger is thread-safe and shared between the HV poller and booster poller threads.
+- Files rotate automatically at midnight (one file per day, named `YYYY-MM-DD.log`).

 ## Get Started